apache/lucene-solr/lucene/BUILD.md

 ## Basic steps:

-  0. Install OpenJDK 11 (or greater), Gradle 6.4.1
+  0. Install OpenJDK 11 (or greater)
   1. Download Lucene/Solr from Apache and unpack it
   2. Connect to the top-level of your installation (parent of the lucene top-level directory)
   3. Install JavaCC (optional)
   4. Run gradle

-## Step 0) Set up your development environment (OpenJDK 11 or greater, Gradle 6.4.1)
+## Step 0) Set up your development environment (OpenJDK 11 or greater)

 We'll assume that you know how to get and set up the JDK - if you don't, then we suggest starting at https://www.oracle.com/java/ and learning more about Java, before returning to this README.
 Lucene runs with Java 11 and later.

-Lucene uses Gradle for build control.
-Specifically, you MUST use Gradle 6.4.1.
+Lucene uses [Gradle](https://gradle.org/) for build control; and includes Gradle wrapper script to download the correct version of it.

 NOTE: When Solr moves to a Top Level Project, it will no longer be necessary to download Solr to build Lucene.
 You can track